maxrossi91/moni-align/README.md

 Running this command will write all MEMs of length 25 or greater to the SAM file for all reads.
 This will likely cause the SAM file created to be much larger in size than if reporting the read alignments.
 This is because each read can have multiple entries in the SAM file depending on how many MEMs are found in the pangenome.
 The same MEM from the same read can have multiple entires if it is found in multiple of the genomes.

+# Legacy Commands

+This project includes some legacy commands that were inherited from previous projects.
+These commands remain in the codebase because they are deeply embedded, and removing them would be complex.
+We do not guarantee that these commands will work as expected, and we will not address issues related to them in this repository.

+For updates or more stable versions of these commands, please refer to the original projects.
+Below is a list of legacy commands and links to their original repositories:

+## Legacy Command List

+* ms ([MONI](https://github.com/maxrossi91/moni)): Compute the matching statistics for the reads.
+* pseudo-ms ([SPUMONI](https://github.com/oma219/spumoni)): Compute the pseudo-matching statistics for the reads.
+* mems ([MONI](https://github.com/maxrossi91/moni)): compute Maximal Exact Matches (MEMs) using read-based coordinates in a FASTA-like file.
+* extend ([MONI](https://github.com/maxrossi91/moni)): extend the MEMs of the reads in the reference genome.

 # External resources